aarav2703/Video-Denoising-Optimization/README.md

 ## Installation

-Completely run on google colab so no version issues with python libraries
+Completely run on google colab so no version issues with python libraries and it can easily be recreated on any cloud environment

+## Videos used for reference:
+Drive link to folder which has videos(original,noisy,pre processed and denoised)-https://drive.google.com/drive/folders/1cDztznmIpzVRsU2UnCS_iwbYWQEyBwW3?usp=sharing

+To view videos simultaneously I utilized GridPlayer which synchronizes up to four videos playing together which makes bisually comparing denoising methods easier